 We have explained these methods in the next blog.

-All these methods use different process and formulas of calculating the body fat percentages.
+All these methods use different processes and formulas for calculating body fat percentages.
 Hence, their readings usually do not end up matching.
 You would always find different readings for each of these methods.

-The best thing you can do is not to be concerned about the difference of values between different devices, but rather focus on the relative changes of the value measured by the same device over a long period of time.
+The best thing you can do is not to be concerned about the difference of values between different devices, but rather focus on the relative changes of the value measured by the same device over a long period.

 Sticking with the same assessment system will likely yield a better overall picture of a person's health status.
 Again, we must stress that relative changes in value are more meaningful than the absolute value of a single measurement.

 Hope this helped you understand what BIA is and how it works.
-If you still have any question or concern, please ping us below and we would be happy to help you.
+If you still have any questions or concerns, please ping us below and we would be happy to help you.

 Be Fit.
 Go far.